Solar Power Guides & Rankings Canada 2021

 Insights:

-• All provinces credit energy at the retail rate except for:
+• All provinces credit system-generated energy at the retail rate except for:

-• The cheapest electricity appears to be in provinces where hydro and nuclear sources are abundant: Quebec, Manitoba, Ontario, and British Columbia.
+• The cheapest electricity appears to be in provinces where hydro and nuclear sources are abundant: Quebec, Manitoba, British Columbia, New Brunswick, and Ontario.

 System Financing